The MIDCO Board Of Directors

 President- Martin Jeter

-He is past president (14 years duration) of the Lake Occoquan Club Homeowners Association, is a member and past board member of the Prince William Conservation Alliance, and of course, MIDCO president since 2005.
-He has served on the Prince William County Citizens Resource Protection Area Committee, the Davis Ford Treatment Plant Advisory Committee, and the Occoquan Non-Point Source Management Program's Technical Advisory Committee of the Northern Virginia Regional Commission.
-He has worked with local Habitat For Humanity affiliates to construct four area houses.
+He is past president (14 years duration) of the Lake Occoquan Club Homeowners Association, a past board member of the Prince William Conservation Alliance, and the MIDCO president since 2005.
+He serves or has served on the Prince William County Citizens Resource Protection Area Committee, the Davis Ford Sewage Treatment Plant Advisory Committee, the Occoquan Non-Point Source Management Program's Technical Advisory Committee of the Northern Virginia Regional Commission, the Prince William Police Department Citizens Advisory Board, the Prince William County Strategic Plan Committee, the Prince William County Sustainability Commission, and the Chesapeake Bay Area Review Board.

-Vice President- Vacant
+Vice President- Delton Nichols

 Treasurer- Bonnie Little

 Bonnie Little has been a resident of Prince William County since 1973.
 She is a retired middle school teacher, having taught for 31 years in Fairfax and most recently in Prince William.
 She is a member and treasurer of the Trowel Garden Club and a member and treasurer of the Lake Ridge Parks and Rec Ladies' Golf League.
+She works with the Salvation Army on their Angel Tree program.

 Bonnie lives in the Windsor Estates community with her husband Jim.